Simply Wander

 Visitors today can even stop by to see the telescope that was used to discover Pluto.

-Day and evening telescope viewing programs are available, as well as a junior astronomy program and rotunda museum.
+Day and evening telescope viewing programs are available, as well as a junior astronomy program, the rotunda museum, and the Astronomy Discovery Center.

 The observatory closes at 5 pm on Sundays so there is no evening telescope viewing.